Ohio Railway Museum Logo

 No. 64 is currently out of service while the overhead is being rebuilt, giving our team a valuable opportunity to take on much-needed restoration work on this important car.
 As a mainstay of operations at the ORM for many years, the timing is just right to complete a great deal of long-overdue work!
 Right now, the crew is rebuilding the lower windows, repairing trim, refreshing the interior with new paint and stain, rewiring components, and reconditioning the floors.

 In the next phase, work will move to the roof and upper windows, restoration of the catwalk, painting the seat frames, and servicing the poles and mounts.
 Even the brass screw heads are being polished!
 This project will continue over the coming year and help prepare No. 64 for a return to service, hopefully during the 2027 season.
+(May, 2026)

 Restoration Progress - 1 Restoration Progress - 2 Restoration Progress - 3 Restoration Progress - 4 Restoration Progress - 5 Restoration Progress - 6